OpenGlobalMind/rel8-wiki/T4T S01E04 - Creativity and Tools for Thinking (Molly and Sam).md

 ![[JB - T4T S01E01.jpg]]
 https://bra.in/5pKKLB  <-- follow this link to browse this map

+Even better: the video, synced to a searchable transcript, all ready for conversation on [Hypothes.is](https://hypothes.is/), is [here](https://docdrop.org/video/aQNylMqGNBM/).

 ## Links mentioned

 - [Articles About HyperCard](https://bra.in/3v2dxe)